naninovel/docs/docs/en/guide/gui.md

 ![](https://www.youtube.com/watch?v=hqhfhXzQkdk)

 ::: tip EXAMPLE
-Unity project showed in the above video tutorial is available in the [UI sample](/guide/samples#ui).
+Unity project shown in the above video tutorial is available in the [UI sample](/guide/samples#ui).
 :::

 When creating a new prefab from scratch, make sure to attach a component that implements the interface of the UI you're going to override.
 This component should be attached to the root object of the prefab.